-On December 6, 2011, the Planning Division received a request from the adjacent property owner, Victor Cassis, to vacate the right-of-way for Paul Bunyan Drive.
-The current right-of-way extends from Novi Road about 462 feet to the east.
+On December 6, 2011, the Planning Division received a request from Mr. Victor Cassis to vacate the remaining right-of-way for Paul Bunyan Drive.
+The current right-of-way extends from Novi Road about 550 feet to the east.
 See the attached map for locational details.